 The pulp is the central part of the tooth that supplies the blood and nerve flow, when bacteria are able to penetrate the pulp, an infection results.
-This can cause acute throbbing pain that can keep you awake at night and stop you getting through your day.
+This can cause acute throbbing pain that can keep you awake at night and stop you from getting through your day.
 Alternatively, a chronic infection often displays no painful characteristics and is often only identified by an X-ray.

 As the bacteria exit the top of the tooth, they can create a lesion, this is bone being lost from around the root of the tooth, if left untreated, the infection will only grow, and can result in an abscess developing on the gum, it may result in the loss of the tooth.